 - floor joists

 - and, other load-bearing structures

-In some cases also, an entire coconut trunk can be utilized as power and telecommunication lines.
+Sometimes, an entire coconut trunk is utilized as power and telecommunication lines.

 The coconut palms are abundantly available in the Asia-Pacific region.
-You can particularly find them in Indonesia, Thailand, the Philippines, Papua New Guinea, and India.
-Locals in these areas consider the coconut as one of the most important crops.
+You can particularly find them in Fiji, India, Indonesia, Thailand, Tonga Island, Papua New Guinea, the Philippines, and Sri Lanka.
+Interestingly, the locals in these areas consider the coconut as one of the most important crops.
 They use its fruits in the production of oil and medicine.
 The coconut is also an important food ingredient for them.